Graham-MacIsaac/Seamless-Twitter-Project/index.md

 df['day'] = temp
 ```
 <br>
 At this point we've identified several potentially important features and extracted them from the tweet text data, including links, sentiment, and replies.
-At this point we've also performed some baseline regressions with time and tweet length, the best of which only had an R^2 of 0.023, which is not especially powerful.
+We've also performed some baseline regressions with time and tweet length, the best of which only had an R^2 of 0.023, which is not especially powerful.
 We're ready to get to modeling.
 <br>
 <h2> Modeling </h2>
 <br>
 The first order of business is to build some models to predict engagement rate from tweet text.
 The question can be approached as a simple classification problem, where the label is “high engagement” (1) or “low engagement” (0).
 In this case I'm defining "high engagement" as an engagement rate above the mean.
 We’ll use a Multinomial Naive Bayes classification model with two different methods of vectorization (the method by which you turn human-legible words into computer-legible numbers).
 <br>
-The first vectorizer is simply a count of the words, aka countVectorizer, which is used to transform a given text into a vector on the basis of the frequency (count) of each word that occurs in the entire text.
+The first vectorizer is simply a count of the words, aka CountVectorizer, which is used to transform a given text into a vector on the basis of the frequency (count) of each word that occurs in the entire text.
 <br>
 The second method is a slightly more complicated version called TFIDF, or the mouthful Term Frequency Inverse Document Frequency, which works by proportionally increasing the number of times a word appears in the document but is counterbalanced by the number of documents in which it is present.
 In other words, it finds words which are common in one class but not the other.
 <br>